Anthony-Vuong/TactBot/README.md

 ✔️02/02/2021: RPI Cam Research - Computer Vision?

 ✔️03/24/2021: Ordered Pixel 2 for development off Amazon, redesignig app for less clutter.
 All in for next 4 months.
+Up to date app not yet uploaded here.